kivy/python-for-android/FAQ.md

 ## Introduction

-[python-for-android](https://python-for-android.readthedocs.io/) is an open source build tool to let you package Python code into standalone android APKs.
+[python-for-android](https://python-for-android.readthedocs.io/) is an open source build tool to let you package Python code into standalone Android artifacts (APKs, AABs, AARs).
 These can be passed around, installed, or uploaded to marketplaces such as the Play Store just like any other Android app.